inspec/inspec/docs/resources.rst

    it { should be_readable }

-.. assuming this carries forward, below -- re: the by owner, group, user examples

 The ``be_readable`` matcher may also test if the file is readable by a specific owner, group, or user.
 For example, a group:

 .. code-block:: ruby